 Akbarshakh Akhmerov , Eduardo Marbán

 Infection with the novel coronavirus, SARS-CoV-2, produces a clinical syndrome known as COVID-19.
-When severe, COVID-19 is a systemic illness characterized by hyperinflammation, cytokine storm and elevations of cardiac injury biomarkers.
+When severe, COVID-19 is a systemic illness characterised by hyperinflammation, cytokine storm and elevations of cardiac injury biomarkers.
 Here we review what is known about the pathophysiology of COVID-19, its cardiovascular manifestations, and emerging therapeutic prospects.
 In this rapidly moving field, this review was comprehensive as of April 3, 2020.

 Suspected myocardial injury in patients with COVID-19: Evidence from front-line clinical observation in Wuhan, China